-It’s a good idea to understand and know how to improve your own credit rating, and put this knowledge into practice.
+It’s a good idea to understand what affects a credit score, and in turn what you can do to improve your own credit rating – because you can then put this knowledge into practice.
 Some of the ways you can help improve your credit rating include:

 1. Paying bills on time